 Drug addicts usually surround themselves with like-minded individuals who also enjoy drugging.
 Being around drugs addicts when undergoing recovery can trigger a relapse.
 The recovery process requires individuals to set healthy boundaries with people who use drugs.
 There’s a point in your recovery where you can enjoy social gatherings with people who consume drugs.

 However, this usually takes time and effort.
 Recovery patients should not intentionally surround themselves with drug addicts.
 However, if you have a stable foundation in their recovery, this is possible.
 Recovery patients also need to have trustworthy friends when surrounding themselves with drug addicts.

 Self-care plays a role in addiction recovery.
 Proper self-care brings self-confidence makes you feel better about yourself.
 If you don’t take care of yourself, then your mind cares about your well-being and can trigger a relapse.
 When drug addicts relapse, they begin to eat an unhealthy diet that may result in poor physiological.
 Poor diets can also influence neurological health which leads to low mood and drug cravings.

 Drug recovery is an essential step to safety but sometimes something can trigger the individual to relapse.
 When drug addicts relapse, it may be difficult to go back to a recovery mood.
-Therefore, drug addicts need to live a healthy life when recovering.
-Eat healthily, exercise, meditate and engage in self-care behaviors that support mental wellness and addiction recovery.
+Therefore, drug addicts need to live healthy life when recovering.
+Eat healthily, exercise, meditate and engage in self-care behaviours that support mental wellness and addiction recovery.